NVIDIA/NeMo/docs/source/checkpoints/dist_ckpt.rst

 ^^^^^^^^^^^^^^
 The ``allow_shape_mismatch`` flag relaxes the requirement of matching global tensor shapes during loading.
 Extra padding is filled with zeros or stripped depending on the mismatch kind.
-This comes handy for layers like embedding which might be padded according to parallelism for performance reasons.
+This is useful for layers like embedding which might be padded according to parallelism for performance reasons.

 Flattening
 ^^^^^^^^^^